-- 1. Each Contracting Party shall establish and maintain a legislative and regulatory framework to govern the safety of nuclear installations. - 2.
-The legislative and regulatory framework shall provide for: - i. the establishment of applicable national safety requirements and regulations; - ii. a system of licensing with regard to nuclear installations and the prohibition of the operation of a nuclear installation without a license; - iii. a system of regulatory inspection and assessment of nuclear installations to ascertain compliance with applicable regulations and terms of licenses; - iv. the enforcement of applicable regulations and of the terms of licenses, including suspension, modification or revocation.
+1. Each Contracting Party shall establish and maintain a legislative and regulatory framework to govern the safety of nuclear installations.

+2. The legislative and regulatory framework shall provide for:

+- a. the establishment of applicable national safety requirements and regulations; - b. a system of licensing with regard to nuclear installations and the prohibition of the operation of a nuclear installation without a license; - c. a system of regulatory inspection and assessment of nuclear installations to ascertain compliance with applicable regulations and terms of licenses; - d. the enforcement of applicable regulations and the terms of licenses, including suspension, modification or revocation.